nesanter/recipes/md/beef-stroganoff.md

  5. Pat skirt dry.
 Cut up and add.
 Mix to combine.
 Add water without covering.
     Sift on flour, stir to combine, avoiding lumps.

- 7. Bring to a simmer, then bake at 325° for 90 minutes.
+ 7. Bring to a simmer, then bake uncovered at 325° for 90 minutes.

  8. While cooling, boil water and cook egg noodles until slightly underdone.
     Add sour cream and stir in, then add egg noodles and let them finish